Israel shoots down Syrian jet as Assad forces reach Golan

 Breaking News Emails

-The incident — the first time Israel has shot down a Syrian jet in four years — added new fuel to weeks of tensions over the Israeli-occupied Golan Heights as Russian-backed forces close in on Syrian rebel-held ground.
+The incident — the first time Israel has shot down a Syrian jet in four years — added new fuel to weeks of tensions in the Golan as Russian-backed forces close in on ground held by rebels fighting President Bashar al-Assad.

 The Israeli military said it monitored the advance of the Syrian Sukhoi fighter jet and shot it down with a pair of Patriot missiles after it penetrated Israeli airspace by about 1.2 miles.